aftermathdigital/aftermathdigital.github.io/_posts/2021-05-06-Harvest-Finance-Economic-Flash-Loan-Attack-October-2020.markdown

 Is once again relying on the underlying value of yCRV with respect to the yAsset in the yPool

-By reversing the price change created by selling a large sum of yUSDC in the pool, this maximises the `underlyingBalanceWithInvestment()`, increasing the `underlyingAmountToWithdraw`
+By reversing the price change created by selling a large sum of yUSDC in the pool, this maximises the `underlyingBalanceWithInvestment()`, increasing the `underlyingAmountToWithdraw`.
+Now when we trade in our fUSDC, we'll be getting more USDC than we'd deposited in the first-place, which will enable us to drain the vault.

 ### Demonstration